-When you're looking to get a mortgage , you should know the difference between a mortgage banker and a mortgage broker.
-Since a new home is the outcome of the work of both mortgage broker and mortgage banker, it's understandable to confuse the two.
-But as you enter your application process, it can benefit you if you understand how they differ.
+When you work on your application for a mortgage , you need to know the difference between a mortgage broker and a mortgage banker.
+Because both a mortgage broker and mortgage banker can help you fund your new home, people frequently confuse them.
+But for your application process, it can benefit you if you recognize they ways they differ.

-A mortgage broker (either a group or an individual) is an independent agent for the mortgage loan borrower as well as the lender.
-A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-You partner with a mortgage broker to analyze your financial circumstance and find the lender who has the right loan program for you.
-Your broker will present your loan application to several lenders, and works with the chosen lender until closing.
-The broker gets a commission from the borrower upon closing.
+A mortgage broker (either a group or an individual) is an independent agent for the mortgage loan applicant as well as the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+A mortgage broker will examine your finances to find out which lender is the right fit for you.
+You give your mortgage loan application to your broker, who offers it to a number of lenders.
+Your mortgage broker then assists your work with the lender of choice until closing.
+The broker is given a commission from the borrower at closing.

-A mortgage banker (also known as an "account executive" or "loan representative") represents the borrower to the lender.
-The mortgage banker will walk the borrower through the selection, processing and closing of the loan.
-Either a salary or commission is paid to mortgage brokers by their employers.
+Also known as a "loan representative" or "account executive," a loan officer represents the borrower to the lending institution.
+The mortgage banker will guide the borrower through the selection, processing and loan closing.
+Mortgage bankers will be paid a commission or salary for their services by their employers.